 LEFT: Oversized terracotta pots on steel stands, planted with Astelia ‘Red Edge’ and begonias, flank the back steps.
 RIGHT: The water feature is a Hall-Behrens original, centered around a craggy stone she chose because it reminds her of the scholars’ rocks used in Chinese gardens.
 A tall, rusty-metal screen with perforated panels serves as backdrop to the black powder-coated pond built of steel.

 A matte-black pot holding Tradescantia pallida ‘Purple Heart’ paired with gray-green Melianthus major, outlined in compact hedges of bristly Corokia cotoneaster, fragrant Trachelospermum jasminoides (star jasmine), Pieris ‘Cavatine’, and masses of Oxalis triangularis to echo the purple of the Tradescantia.

 Garden designer Lauren Hall-Behrens found herself in the predicament that catches up with most plant lovers.
 After nearly a decade, her 6,500-square-foot property in northeast Portland had grown dense and overcrowded.
 “It lacked cohesion, and the plants had grown up to block the light,” says Hall-Behrens, owner of the garden and landscape design studio Lilyvilla Gardens.
 “So much was going on that it made me anxious.”
-So she stepped back, looked at the garden as if she was her own client, and in 2010 launched a major renovation.
+So she stepped back, looked at the garden as if she was her own client, and launched a major renovation.

 Hall-Behrens was clear about both her emotional and practical goals for the renovation.
 “I wanted to feel a sense of calm in the garden, and I wanted to see green when I looked out my windows in the winter.”
 Now there are plenty of evergreens—boxwood, yew, euonymous, ferns, and mondo grass—to both calm the garden visually, and carry the lushness of summer through all seasons.